oriolmirosa/open-files/README.md

 * The 'open files' and 'folders' sections of the panel are clearly and elegantly labeled.
 * The files are ordered alphabetically.
 You can get the same order in tabs by using the [tab-smart-sort](https://atom.io/packages/tab-smart-sort) package.
 * The cross to close a file only appears when the mouse hovers over the entry (while the 'edited' marker is always visible).

+## TODO

+* Right now, when there are several panes in the editor, each one has its own 'open files' section in the tree-view, but they are all labelled 'open files'.
+The goal is for them to have a more descriptive label.
+* Configuration.
+At this point, the package is not configurable, but I am considering possible configuration options (ideas and suggestions are welcome).